 Keep in mind, you and your partner might have different comfort levels and tolerances.
+Make sure to discuss the approach you want to take and incorporate sleep training into a consistent bedtime routine you set up together.
 It’s best to start small and, if needed, move to a less gentle method so you can learn what you’re comfortable with and what just isn’t going to work for you and your family.

 Ultimately, the best method for you and your family is going to be the one that you can alter to meet your needs and comfort levels.
 Melissa points out that although she chose a particular sleep training program, she made it work for her.